Celebs Who Fell In Love With Their Bosses

 Musician Alesha Dixon once dated the head of her record label

-But what we really want to talk about is that period in between Dixon's divorce and her current relationship, where she spent a short period dating the head of her record label.
-It all happened in 2008, when Dixon was working on her album "The Alesha Show," which went platinum in the UK.
-Ed Howard was at the time the head of Asylum Records, which released the album, and the relationship became public when the pair were spotted around London getting all lovey-dovey.
+But what we really want to talk about is that period in between Dixon's divorce and her relationship with Ononye, where she spent a short period dating the head of her record label.
+It all happened in 2008, when Dixon was working on her album "The Alesha Show," which went platinum in the U.K. Ed Howard was at the time the head of Asylum Records, which released the album, and the relationship became public when the pair was spotted around London getting all lovey-dovey.
 Since the relationship was so private, we have no idea when Dixon ended things with Howard but we do know she first met Ononye in 2006, so he was waiting in the wings.

 Leslie Mann met husband Judd Apatow at her audition for The Cable Guy, which he co-produced